LinetTheFox/departments-and-employees/README.md

 just for practise, after all I can't say I worked in Java EE a lot (without Spring Boot, JPA, MVC and all these pretty stuff).

+Note: the data/* database files contain some test random data you can play with if you want to try.

 **The task is as follows:**

 There are employees and departments.